-Management: Univ.-Prof. Dipl.-Ing.
+Head of the Institute: Univ.-Prof. Dipl.-Ing.
 Dr.techn.
 Hermann Steffan

 The Vehicle Safety Institute deals with research questions in the field of transport safety.
 A special focus lies on the five core research areas

 - safety of energy storage systems

 - crashworthiness of (bio)materials

 - human modelling

 - safety of vehicles with varying degrees of automation

 - safety of vehicle occupants and vulnerable road users.